superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 1. Fork [go-example](https://github.com/fly-apps/go-example) to your own GitHub repository.
 2. Get a Fly API token with `flyctl auth token`.
 3. Go to your newly created repository on GitHub and select Settings.
-4. Go to Secrets and create a secret called `FLY_API_TOKEN` with the value of the token from step 2
+4. Within **Secrets and variables**, click **Actions**.
+Click the **New repository secret** button.
+Name it `FLY_API_TOKEN` and enter the value of the token from step 2
 5. Clone the repository to your local machine to edit it
-6. Edit .gitignore and remove fly.toml - fly.toml will need to be pushed into the repository to allow deployment to happen.
-7. Run `flyctl apps create` to create a fly.toml file.
+6. Run `fly launch`.
+You will be prompted to provide some details.
+That will create a `fly.toml` file.
+You will be asked if you would like to set up a database (say No) and whether you would like to deploy now (say No).
-8. Create `.github/workflows/fly.yml` with these contents
+7. Create `.github/workflows/fly.yml` with these contents
     <br>
     <br>
 ```yaml